 The following summary combined and consolidated statements of operations and comprehensive loss for the years ended December 31, 2019, 2020 and 2021, summary combined and consolidated balance sheets data as of December 31, 2019, 2020 and 2021 and summary combined and consolidated cash flows data for the years ended December 31, 2019, 2020 and 2021 have been derived from our audited combined and consolidated financial statements included elsewhere in this prospectus.
-The following summary consolidated statements of operations and comprehensive loss for the nine months ended September 30, 2021 and 2022, summary consolidated balance sheets data as of September 30, 2022 and summary consolidated cash flows data for the nine months ended September 30, 2021 and 2022 are derived from our unaudited interim consolidated financial statements included elsewhere in this prospectus.
+The following summary consolidated balance sheets data as of June 30, 2022 and 2022 and summary consolidated cash flows data for the six months ended June 30, 2021 and 2022 are derived from our unaudited interim consolidated financial statements included elsewhere in this prospectus.